About How The LIT Was Produced

 The Abundance Of Ellipses In The Biblical Texts

-intentional usage of a blank in a sentence, in place of
+intentional usage of a blank in a sentence in place of

-a critically important word, draws the reader's
+a critically important word draws the reader's

 attention into pondering upon what the writer has

-already written in the immediate and/or local contexts
+already written in the immediate and/or local contexts, among which words one or more can be

 the passage.